-ABOUT: For more than 75 years, the Juvenile Welfare Board of Pinellas County (JWB) has been committed to making children a priority and investing to improve their futures.
-Established by a Special Act of the Florida Legislature and governed by an 11-member Board, JWB is a data-driven organization that responsibly directs community investments to ensure children are ready to learn, thrive, and succeed in homes, schools, and neighborhoods that are healthy and safe.
-JWB invests in 100 quality programs with 53 nonprofit agencies, and works collectively to address childhood hunger, grade-level reading, and preventable child deaths.
-JWB's annual impact budget of \$110.8 million strengthened the lives of more than 68,000 children and families last year, and we invest annually across six strategic result areas: Early Childhood Development, School Readiness, School Success, the Prevention of Child Abuse and Neglect, Strengthening Community, and Organizational Capacity.
+ABOUT: For nearly 80 years, the Juvenile Welfare Board of Pinellas County (JWB) has been making children a priority, advocating for their best interests and investing to improve their futures.
+JWB is a high-performing, data-driven organization established by the Florida Legislature and governed by an 11-member Board.
+We responsibly direct community investments to ensure children are ready to learn, thrive, and succeed in homes, schools, and neighborhoods that are healthy and safe.
+Last year, JWB's impact budget of \$126.4 million strengthened the lives of 77,00 children and families through 98 quality programs provided by 51 nonprofit agencies.
+Plus, tens of thousands more benefited from JWB's collaborative work focused on early childhood development, children's mental health, childhood hunger, grade-level reading, and preventable child deaths.
+JWB makes life-changing investments for children across six strategic result areas: Early Childhood Development, Early Childhood Development, School Readiness, School Success, the Prevention of Child Abuse and Neglect, Strengthening Community, and Organizational Capacity.